Smaller group sizes

 No. When you arrive in camp all of your tents will be set up and your bags will be placed close by them leaving you more time to relax.
 On short days you might arrive in camp before the porters and crew but the dining tent will quickly be set up so you can enjoy a hot drink and snacks whilst you wait.

-No, we are able to inspect your facility whilst it is in use.
-Our team will create a rolling cordon, putting specific areas out of use, to ensure your users are not put at risk whilst our inspection is taking place.
+No, you won’t need to close the wall for the inspection to take place.
+We are able to inspect your facility whilst it is in use.
+Our team will create a rolling cordon, putting specific areas out of use as required, to ensure your users are not put at risk whilst our inspection is taking place.
 Whilst doing this we will work with you and strive to achieve the minimum level of disruption to your normal daily operations.

 Some reviews from